SteelPh0enix/JSMN-CPP11-Wrapper/README.md

 In case you'd want to run tests, you will need [Catch2 library](https://github.com/catchorg/Catch2) and CMake.
 Go to [tests](./test) directory for more information.

+**It does not need C++ standard library support, only C stdlib is necessary**, which makes it a good choice for embedded platforms (Arduino for example)

 ## Usage

 Download JSMN and my wrapper, put them in same directory, setup your project, and then go to Wiki and **RTFM**.